Infineon/linux-optiga-trust-m/ex_protected_update_data_set/README.md

-# Linux Tools for Protected Update
+# Linux Tools for Integrity and Confidentiality Protected Update

-This Linux tools are used to generate manifest and fragment for Protected Update function.
+This Linux tools are used to generate manifest and fragment for Integrity and Confidentiality Protected Update function.

 Installation: